25Pal/Real-Time-Chat-Application_MERN/README.md

 ## Backend Logic

 ### Regiter.jsx
-- I have used style coponents for styling .
+- I have used style components for styling .
       <Section>
             Registration logic
       <Section/>